softindex/uikernel/docs/docs/getting-started.md

 1. Try it out now using the `npm run dev` command

-As you can see, we've passed `UIKernel.Grid` two props: `cols` and `model`.
-We've defined these props in the `cols` and `model` script parts as you can see in comments.
+As you can see, we've passed `UIKernel.Grid` two props: `columns` and `model`.
+We've defined these props in the `columns` and `model` script parts as you can see in comments.

 Then, to create a grid model, we've used [UIKernel.Models.Grid.Collection](/docs/grid-model-collection.html).